 - In any data project, errors in study design, data handling, and interpretation far outnumber and outweigh errors in analysis.

 Data quality is still important, and still difficult.
-And still a problem, as evidenced by the completely inappropriate “targeted ads” we all see on our screens.
-Today’s companies are good at collecting data, and perhaps good at analyzing data, but by no means are they good at cleaning and checking data.
+And, as evidenced by the inappropriate “targeted ads” we all see on our screens, it is still a problem.
+Today’s companies are good at collecting data, and perhaps getting better at analyzing data, but by no means are they good at cleaning and checking data.

 This problem echoes IRI’s difficulty, in the 1980s, in hiring programmers who could comprehend the newly “big” body of scanner-generated data.

 Artificial intelligence has not yet mastered the challenge of data preparation, cleaning and checking.
 These tasks are human-intensive, expensive, and not scalable.
-(It has been reported⁶ that many business intelligence professionals spend more than half of their work hours ‘cleaning up raw data and preparing to input it into the company’s data platforms.’
-This ‘severely limits the potential of big data.’)
-Solutions will include expanded training and the creation of career paths for the data prep function.
+It has been reported that many business intelligence professionals spend more than half of their work hours cleaning up raw data and preparing it to input it into the company’s data platform.
+This severely limits the potential of big data.
+Solutions will include expanded training for the creation of for those with career paths for the data preparation function.

 - Jack Benny so loved the rhythm of the firm’s full name – Batten, Barton, Durstine, and Osborn – that he used it in his comedy routines.